 How Can Working With An ADHD Specialist Reduce ADHD Symptoms

-While ADHD is a chronic disorder that cannot be cured, it may be managed with lifestyle changes, accommodation, and professional support.
+While ADHD is a chronic disorder that cannot be cured, symptoms may be managed with lifestyle changes, accommodation, and professional support.
 ADHD treatment incorporates different strategies for different people.
 For example, a therapist may recommend that college students focus on getting adequate sleep and exercise, while their recommendation for an adult may center on workplace mindfulness.

 What is an ADHD specialist?